binhcn/tech-bank/kafka.md

 What is Kafka?

-- It is an event streaming platform at a high level
+- At a high level, it is an event streaming platform.
+It can be used either as message queue or a stream-processing system